cherishkim42/ASOIAF-api/docs/README.md

 # Game of Thrones Characters API

 ### Overview
-This API
+This is an API of the Game of Thrones characters.
+Users can see all character profiles, see individual profiles, create new profiles, update profiles, and delete profiles.

 ### Endpoints
-* '/profiles' : INDEX. see all existing character profiles
+* '/profiles' : INDEX.
+See all existing character profiles
 ```json
 [
   {